pivotal-partner-platform-architecture/pks-demos/README.md

 Demonstrates deployment of a single node Elasticsearch cluster with persistent volumes.
 Once deployed, we can demonstrate K8S self-healing, BOSH resurrection, and persistence capabilities.

+## Prerequisites
+1. A provisioned kubernetes cluster with at least 2 worker nodes.
+See PKS documentation to install PKS provision a k8s cluster, and connect via `kubectl`. https://docs.pivotal.io/runtimes/pks/1-0/

+## Steps

+1. Clone this repository.

-1. Create Storage Class
+2. Create Storage Class

 `kubectl create -f storage-class-gcp.yml` OR
 `kubectl create -f storage-class-vsphere`

-2. Create Persistent Volume claim
+3. Create Persistent Volume claim

 `kubectl create -f persistent-volume-claim-es.yml`

-3. Create Load Balancer Service
+4. Create Node Port Service

 `kubectl create -f es-svc.yml`

+This could also be changed to be a load balancer service if NSX-T is configured or running on GCP.

-4. Create Elastic Search Deployment
+5. Create Elastic Search Deployment

 `kubectl create -f es-deployment.yml`
-`kubectl get svc` to get the exernal IP address `export ES_IP=<<ES_External_IP>>`
+`kubectl get svc` to get the port.
+`export ES_IP=<<ES_WORKER_NODE_IP>>:<<node_port>>`
-`curl http://$ES_IP:9200` to validate elasticsearch is running
+`curl http://$ES_IP:9200` to validate elasticsearch is running.

 5. Populate Elasticsearch cluster with data